Kartik10S/Goal2GolScoresandFixtures/README.md

-# OpenScoreCollector - Open-Source Football Data Aggregator
+# Goal2Gol - Scores and Fixtures Aggregator

 ## Overview

-OpenScoreCollector is an open-source project designed to aggregate and collect live football scores, match statistics, and streaming links from various publicly available sources.
+Goal2Gol - Scores and Fixtures Aggregator is an open-source project designed to aggregate and collect live football scores, match statistics, and streaming links from various publicly available sources.
 This repository serves as a central hub for developers and enthusiasts who want to build applications, tools, or services that utilize live football data.

 ## Features